 As an application executes, records may be deleted or inserted into the cluster and VSAM must update the index CIs accordingly.
 If a data CI empties, VSAM deletes the corresponding record in the index sequence set CI belonging to that data CA. If the entire CA becomes empty, all the records in its sequence set CI are likewise gone.

 This is where the trouble comes in.
 An empty CI maintains its position in the sequence set chain.
 If the application re-inserts records within the key range owned by the empty CI, they will go there.
-However, if the application inserts new records in other key ranges, VSAM puts them into already-occupied data CAs, leaving the orphaned CA
+However, if the application inserts new records in other key ranges, VSAM puts them into already-occupied data CAs, leaving the orphaned CA flapping in the proverbial breeze.

 The CA is never reclaimed.
 In fact, if the application inserts keys in with continuously higher values -- say the key is a timestamp -- there will be a steady march of empty CAs all the way down to the end of the data set's allocation.
 As one systems programmer complained, it's entirely possible to end up with a full KSDS without a single record in it.